 Eventually, I learned that for me, the most palatable way to take it is to mix it thoroughly with a glass of iced water kefir, preferably lemon flavored, but cherry or pomegranate is okay too.
 Here’s more on how to take (hide) a powdered probiotic.

 Miessence sells a gluten-free version of the same probiotic which is a liquid, and on our second round, we ordered a bottle of that – it’s much quicker to take, since I don’t have to mix it with anything, and my kids actually like it (they think it tastes like pop!).

 Free Teleseminar on Probiotics

-If you’ve been curious about probiotics for candida or any other reason, I have an exciting opportunity to share with you.
+If you’ve been curious about probiotics for candida or any other reason, I have an exciting resource to share with you.

-Lacey and I teamed up to offer a free 60-minute teleseminar on probiotics, covering who should take them, how to find a quality product, how to get them down, and research on the background behind probiotic use.
-NOTE: You can still download the audio of the seminar at the same link.
+Lacey and I teamed up a while back to offer a free 60-minute teleseminar on probiotics, covering who should take them, how to find a quality product, how to get them down, and research on the background behind probiotic use.
+You can still download the audio of the seminar.

 No fairy tale ending here, sorry about that.

 I was just glad Lent was coming, and I knew I would be cutting some exacerbating foods at that time.
-So far, I’ve seen a little histamine response this Lent (meaning it’s getting itchier), but no spreading (phew!).
-I’m hoping that’s a sign of a healing response and not a problem…
+During Lent I did see a little histamine response (meaning it’s getting itchier), but no spreading (phew!).
+I’m hoped it was a sign of a healing response and not a problem…

 I did try a parasite cleanse, sort of, and I posed some questions about whether parasites are related to candida or not and wondered about whether everyone has parasites or if that idea is overblown.